Developing Your Legacy: How Do You Want to be Remembered?

 If you have worked hard to succeed in your vocation or put in endless hours to build your own business, you probably take tremendous pride in these professional accomplishments.
 Consider sharing details of your successes, what setbacks you encountered along the way, and any special words of wisdom to help those who want to follow in your footsteps.

-People choose to be remembered for many different things.
 When developing your legacy, take stock of all the things in your life that make it uniquely yours.
-Curate a lifetime of memories that reflect your personal motivators and accomplishments to help others appreciate your special qualities for many years to come.
+Curate a lifetime of memories and family stories that reflect your personal motivations and accomplishments so others can continue to appreciate your special qualities for many years to come.